 - Being born to a United States citizen

 To become a naturalized citizen, you must first become a Lawful Permanent Resident (LPR).
 After five years as a LPR, you can qualify citizenship.
 But you must also be physically present in the United States for 30 months during the five years prior to your application.
 Once becoming a citizen, you are entitled to vote and to hold most public offices.

 There is risk in any investment, and specific risks for each limited partnership.
-These risks are clearly stated in the prospectus.
-General risks include economic conditions, failure to meet job requirements, and denied immigration status under the USCIS EB5 immigrant visa program.
+These risks are clearly stated in the Private Place Memorandum (PPM).

 In our offering materials, we provide a copy of our escrow agreement and wire transfer instructions to the escrow bank account.
 You receive a copy of the remittance confirmation as part of your I-526 petition.

 FirstPathway uses USCIS approved methods to show that each investor has created 10 jobs in the project.